Prime Factorization of 35: A complete walkthrough

 -

 Finding Least Common Multiples (LCM): The LCM of two numbers can be found by taking the highest power of each prime factor present in either number.
-Here's one way to look at it: to find the LCM of 35 and 70:
+To give you an idea, to find the LCM of 35 and 70:

 - 35 = 5 × 7